GeekShubhamRajput/react-fundamentals-crash-course/README.md

 ### Key
 **Purpose:** Helps React to identify which items in a list have changed, been added, or removed.

 **Uniqueness:** Each key should be unique among sibling elements to avoid rendering issues.

 #### Best Practices
 **1. Use Unique Identifiers:** Preferably use a unique property from your data (like id) as the key.

-**Avoid Index as Key:** Using array indices as keys can lead to problems when items are reordered or removed.
+**2. Avoid Index as Key:** Using array indices as keys can lead to problems when items are reordered or removed.